 I am going to recommend specific brands of tea to try because I have personally tried and enjoyed them.
 I have not been compensated by any of these companies.
 (Although from these companies I would accept tea as “payment”.)
 Some of them can be purchased locally and others you will need to purchase online.

 Black tea is where many people start their tea experience but few would think of it as having medicinal properties.
 There is some evidence it can actually help lower blood pressure.
 A 2013 study published in the American Journal of Clinical Nutrition showed a reduction in systolic and diastolic blood pressure from consuming black tea daily.
 I also love to recommend chocolate black tea to satisfy a chocolate craving.
 My pick for your enjoyment is Chocolate Coconut tea from Maui Rainbow Tea.
 I discovered their teas on our Maui trip and have made several orders for more since then.
+If chocolate isn’t your thing, try my favorite breakfast blend from Plum Deluxe.
+Their Oregon Breakfast black tea is bold yet smooth way to start your day.
+(Note: I am a Plum Deluxe Tea Ambassador and I do get perks for referrals.)

 Green tea has many well known health benefits including cancer prevention and improved insulin sensitivity.
 But many people complain about the taste.
 The secret to great tasting green tea?
 Don’t brew it too long.
 For most greens the recommendation is only 1-2 minutes.
 My favorite kind of green tea is jasmine and it’s also a great introduction to green tea.
 Try the Organic Jasmine Green from Samovar Tea Lounge for a real treat.